beaverbuilder/documentation/docs/assistant/cloud/overview.md

 slug: /assistant/cloud/
 ---

-Assistant Pro allows us to organize creative assets in libraries and collections so we can easily access them from the Assistant WordPress Plugin when we’re building sites.
+Assistant Pro Cloud lets you organize creative assets in libraries and collections so you can access them from the Assistant plugin when you're building sites.

 ## Creative Assets